-Students will be transported by bus (less than 2 miles) from GGE and GTE with staff supervision.
-Students are escorted and supervised as they board Grace Place buses; staff checking student names upon boarding.
+Students attending the program will transition from regular day to after school on school grounds.
 All students will sign-in to after school and remain under the supervision of program staff for the duration of the day.
 Students will be transported home by the method chosen by parent/guardian during registration (pickup or bike/walking).
-If pickup, the parent must designate persons authorized to pick-up and provide a copy of valid photo identification for each designee.
-Dismissal procedures are as follows: Pickup: Authorized individuals must complete sign-out log (including his/her name and signature, student's name, date and time), and provide valid identification that matches the identification on file.
-Students will not be dismissed to anyone without identification or proper documentation on file.
-Site coordinator and program assistants will be available to communicate with parents/guardians (including Spanish and Haitian Creole) during dismissal.
-Bike/walk: Prior to leaving Grace Place, students write their name, signature, and time on the sign-out log.
+Site coordinator and staff will be available to communicate with parents/guardians (including Spanish and Haitian Creole) during dismissal.
+Prior to leaving Grace Place, students complete the sign-out log.